Paradise Alley

 Paradise Alley is a 1978 American sports drama film written, directed by, and starring Sylvester Stallone (in his feature directorial debut).
 The film tells the story of the Carbonis, three Italian American brothers in Hell's Kitchen in the 1940s who become involved in professional wrestling.
 Kevin Conway, Anne Archer, Joe Spinell, Armand Assante, Lee Canalito, Frank McRae, Joyce Ingalls and Tom Waits co-star in the film.

 A number of professional wrestlers appeared portraying supporting characters and in cameos, including Terry Funk, Ted DiBiase, Bob Roop, Dick Murdoch, Dory Funk Jr., Don Leo Jonathan, Don Kernodle, Gene Kiniski, Dennis Stamp, Ray Stevens and Uliuli Fifita.

 Paradise Alley was released in the United States on September 22, 1978, by Universal Pictures.
 The film received negative reviews from critics.

-It would also be first of what would be many film collaborations Terry Funk had with Stallone.
+The film was the first of what would be many film collaborations between Funk and Stallone.

 Plot

 Victor, the youngest and largest of the Carboni brothers (Cosmo and Lenny are the other two), becomes a local wrestler (named Kid Salami) at the request of Cosmo, who thinks there is big money to be made.
 Lenny agrees to manage his career.
 They look to Victor to win enough matches so they can escape Hell's Kitchen for good.
 Victor wants to marry his Asian girlfriend Susan Chow and live on a houseboat they plan to buy in New Jersey.

 Each brother has his own style.
 Cosmo is a hustler and con-artist, always looking for the next easy buck.
 Lenny is the former war hero, now an undertaker who came back to the neighborhood with a limp and a bitter attitude.
 Victor is a gawky, strong, dumb yet sincere hulk of a man, who leaves his job hauling ice up tenement stairways once he is persuaded to become a wrestler.

 Initially, it is Cosmo that dominates the proceedings, aggressively encouraging Victor to wrestle against Susan's wishes.
 Lenny is at first unsure of all this and constantly tries to warn Victor off, reminding him that he could get hurt.

 Eventually, the roles begin to reverse.
 Cosmo becomes concerned for Victor's welfare and feels guilty about getting him into wrestling, while Lenny becomes ever more keen to exploit Victor as far as he can.
 Lenny seems to undergo a complete personality change, losing his calm demeanor and becoming an aggressive, manipulative high roller.
 In the end, Victor wins a big wrestling match in a rainstorm, and the brothers are reunited.